|OCR Entry Code||Qualification Title||Qualification Number|

 Equalities and Objectivity

-It is important that any adaptations to assessment consider the ability of students to access them and, as far as possible, ensure that any adaptations do not advantage or disadvantage any student.
+It is important that any adaptations to assessment consider the ability of learners to access them and, as far as possible, ensure that any adaptations do not advantage or disadvantage any learner.

-For students with special educational needs and/or disabilities (SEND), centres will be best placed to accommodate this when making adapted assessments available for their students.
+For learners with special educational needs and/or disabilities (SEND), centres will be best placed to accommodate this when making adapted assessments available for their learners.
 Reasonable adjustments and access arrangements must be made available and recognised wherever possible.

-If you require any guidance or support about making reasonable adjustments for your students, please contact the OCR Special Requirements Team on email@example.com.
+If you require any guidance or support about making reasonable adjustments for your learners, please contact the OCR Special Requirements Team on firstname.lastname@example.org.

 Discussions to explore ‘what if’ scenarios with learners and witness testimonies these must be fair and evidence-based to reflect what the learner has achieved.
 When leading conversations, writing testimonies or reviewing evidence you should continue to be aware of the potential effects of learners’ characteristics (including protected characteristics) on assessment judgements and ensure that they are not affecting your judgements.
 Protected characteristics are legally defined and include a learner’s sex, race, religion/belief, disability, gender reassignment or sexual orientation.

-Guidance on the importance of objectivity and avoiding unconscious bias can be taken from the section in Ofqual’s publication for schools and colleges who are providing centre assessment grades for students taking GCSEs, A levels and other performance tables qualifications.
-The section ‘Unconscious effects on objectivity’ is applicable to centre assessment in general.
+Guidance on the importance of objectivity and avoiding unconscious bias can be taken from the section in Ofqual’s publication for schools and colleges who are providing teacher assessed grades for students taking GCSEs, A levels and other performance tables qualifications.
+The section ‘Being aware of unconscious effects on objectivity’ is applicable to centre assessment in general.

 The rationale for the types of adaptations is to mitigate the impact of disruption already caused to teaching and learning and to respond to any ongoing or future public health measures so that learners are able to complete their qualification and progress.
 Disruption may prevent learners from completing the qualification in the normal way.

 These adaptations are for anybody taking qualifications from the Life and Living Skills suite, whether they are starting to work towards the qualification this year or continuing on programme and intending to finish this year or later.
-The adaptations are in place only for the academic year 2020/21.
+The adaptations are in place only for the academic year 2021/22.
+(You should expect that assessment in 2022/23 will be carried out without any adaptations.)
 We encourage you to complete the assessment and submission process at the earliest opportunity.

 Learners who have been unable to complete their assessment due to the disruption caused by the coronavirus (COVID-19) pandemic are permitted to: